mongodb/specifications/source/unified-test-format/unified-test-format.rst

 :2021-08-30: Add ``hasServerConnectionId`` field to ``commandStartedEvent``,
              ``commandSuccededEvent`` and ``commandFailedEvent``.

-:2021-08-24: Test runners may create an internal MongoClient for each mongos.
+:2021-08-30: Test runners may create an internal MongoClient for each mongos.
              Better clarify how internal MongoClients may be used.
+             Clarify that drivers creating an internal MongoClient for each mongos should use clients for ``targetedFailPoint`` operations.

 :2021-08-23: Allow ``runOnRequirement`` conditions to be evaluated in any order.